 1. Types of manuscript and language

 The manuscripts submitted to the Korean Journal of Internal Medicine should be unique and creative that could contribute to the novel findings in the pathology, diagnosis and treatment of diseases.
 These include perspectives, review articles (What’s hot?, What’s new?, In-depth review, Clinical practice (Road map to diagnosis, Interpretation of a diagnostic test)), original articles, and case reports.
-All review articles should be submitted and published by request of the Editorial Board.
+All review articles should be submitted and published by the request of the Editorial Board.
 The manuscript should not have been published elsewhere and must not be submitted simultaneously to any other journal.
 All manuscripts should be prepared in grammatically correct Korean.
 All medical terms used should be those listed in the latest terminology book of the Korean Medical Association.
 Original articles and case reports written in English will be published in English after the review process by the editors.
 The copyright for articles published in our journal is fully reserved by the Korean Journal of Medicine.

 2. Ethics of research and publication